 The physiological factors are those that address vital food production and supply, water services, shelter and energy infrastructure requirements.
 Plastics that fall into this category are the pipelines supplying water to billions of people for drinking and agriculture, materials for producing and transporting food and the fabric of buildings.
 Safety factors include those areas that preserve life, including those that give us security of supply of resources and services, such as transport networks, health and medicine, cleanliness and quality of food and water.
 Plastics that are used here include materials used to make vehicles, syringes, catheters and some packaging for preserving sterile conditions.
-The other factors: Self-actualisation; Esteem; Social, although important to maintaining a comfortable standard of living, and maintaining longer-term well-being, are lower in priority for immediate basic survival needs.
+The other factors: self-actualisation; esteem; social, although important to maintaining a comfortable standard of living, and maintaining longer-term well-being, are lower in priority for immediate basic survival needs.
 It is these areas too, that have a strong bearing on our social interactions and status that we have also, albeit to a lesser extent, come to depend on to maintain a standard of living and operation of society that would be affected without plastics.

-Figure 1.
-Prioritisation diagram of goods and services based on Maslow’s Hierarchy of Needs [16].
+Figure 17.1.
+Prioritisation diagram of goods and services based on Maslow’s hierarchy of needs [16].

 This model is however a very simplistic view and only useful if it is coupled with the consideration of whether the role and impact of a given plastic is one that could be: